 REMEMBER TO SUBSCRIBE TO THE FORKED SPOON NEWSLETTER FOR FREE AND RECEIVE WEEKLY RECIPE NOTIFICATIONS DELIVERED STRAIGHT TO YOUR INBOX!

 For the Salad:

-- 4 large carrots (julienned)
+- 4 large carrots (peeled and julienned)

 - 1 cup shelled edamame

-- 1 tablespoon sesame seeds (optional)
+- 1 tbsp sesame seeds (optional)

 (Nutrition information provided is an estimate and will vary based on cooking methods and specific brands of ingredients used.)